 In chapter three, Greek names are used for musical instruments.
 These are: lyre/zither, harp/trigon and pipe/bagpipes (3:5,10,15).
 This however no longer presents a problem since archaeological discoveries have revealed something of the extent to which Greek culture had infiltrated the near east long before the Persian period.
 There were Greek traders in Babylon from the 8th century BC, and mercenaries from the 7th century BC.
 It is known that the instruments in question are undoubtedly Mesopotamian in origin.

 The descriptions of the relations between Syria and Egypt in Chapter eleven are so detailed, they must have been written after the events.

-Liberal theologians, approaching this book from a Rationalistic viewpoint claim that this chapter must have been written at the time of the Maccabees, looking back on history from a second cent BC perspective.
+Liberal theologians, approaching this book from a rationalistic viewpoint claim that this chapter must have been written at the time of the Maccabees, looking back on history from the perspective of the second century BC.
 11:40 onwards does not seem to fit any known history of that period, so must contain the author's inaccurate guess of his future.

 Evidence supporting a 6th century date for Daniel